List of 9-1-1 characters: Abigail Clark

 Abigail "Abby" Clark (Connie Britton) (season 1; special guest season 3) was the series' main 9-1-1 operator for the first season.
 She lived and cared for her mother who had Alzheimer's, which took up almost all of her free time.
 Feeling stuck and unlucky in finding love, she eventually meets Buck and begins a relationship with him.
 Abby leaves at the end of season one to travel the world following her mother's death.
 She had told Buck she would come back to him, but she never did and he got tired of waiting for her.
 Abby returns to Los Angeles at the end of the third season and she had gotten engaged to a new man since her departure.
 She and her fiancé now live in Arizona and they took a train to L.A.
 The train derails and she calls it into 9-1-1, which was answered by Buck's sister, Maddie.
 She and Buck reunite at the scene and Abby reveals she is engaged.
 After saving her fiancé, Buck meets up with Abby to get closure.
 She explains she had initially intended to come back, but was worried she would lose her sense of self and revert to the person she was before she left.
 Abby apologizes for Buck finding out about Sam the way he did.

 In season 8, it was revealed that Abby's ex she mentions in her voiceover in "Pilot", is Buck's boyfriend at the time, Tommy Kinard.
 Tommy had said breaking up with her was the only honest thing he did in that relationship, although the breakup left Abby devastated.
-Tommy unknowingly called Buck the "himbo" that was half Abby's age who dated her after him.
+Tommy unknowingly called Buck the "himbo" who was half Abby's age who dated her after him.

-Connie Britton had originally signed a one-year deal with 9-1-1, as she had just finished starring in Nashville and didn't want to do another series right away.
+Connie Britton had originally signed a one-year deal with 9-1-1, as she had just finished starring in Nashville and did not want to do another series right away.
 As a result, her character was written out at the end of the first season and was replaced by Jennifer Love Hewitt.